gabbersepp/dev.to-posts/blog-posts/get-rid-of-mouse-buttons/get-rid-of-mouse-buttons.md

 Of course, just an assumption.

 # Hooking
 We have to differentiate between a `local hook` and a `global hook`.
-As statet in [the official documentation](https://docs.microsoft.com/en-us/windows/win32/winmsg/about-hooks#hook-procedures) a global hook can monitor all events in all threads and must be placed into a own DLL.
+As stated in [the official documentation](https://docs.microsoft.com/en-us/windows/win32/winmsg/about-hooks#hook-procedures) a global hook can monitor all events in all threads and must be placed into a own DLL.

 To register a hook, we use `[SetWindowsHookEx](https://docs.microsoft.com/de-de/windows/win32/api/winuser/nf-winuser-setwindowshookexa)`.
 It requires the `type of the hook` as first parameter.
 To get a full list of possible values, refer [to the official documentation](https://docs.microsoft.com/de-de/windows/win32/api/winuser/nf-winuser-setwindowshookexa?redirectedfrom=MSDN#parameters).

 # Blocking a message
 We are interested in `WH_GETMESSAGE`.
-Whenever a windows application calls `GetMessage()` to retrive the next message for dispatching (every application is doing this all the time :smile:), `WH_GETMESSAGE` is emitted.
+Whenever a windows application calls `GetMessage()` to retrieve the next message for dispatching (every application is doing this all the time :smile:), `WH_GETMESSAGE` is emitted.
 This is the only place where [you can modify the message](https://docs.microsoft.com/de-de/previous-versions/windows/desktop/legacy/ms644981(v=vs.85)#remarks).
 After returning from the hook callback, the message is passed to the application that calls `GetMessage()`.
 So whatever you write into the message will be visible to callee.
 This means, here we can adjust the message to prevent `WM_XBUTTONDOWN` being processed.
+To do so, replace the original message with `WM_NULL`.

 # Writing the start application
-My intention is, to have a small application, staying in the systray, that provides three functions:
+My intention is, to have a small application, staying in the `systray`, that provides three functions:
 + Enable Buttons
 + Disable Buttons
 + Close App

 ## Calling unmanaged code from C#
 As already mentioned, we need a DLL to make this happen.
 I am writing the DLL in C++ and thus we need to call unmanaged code from our managed application.
-Fortunatelly C#/.NET makes it easy for us to do so!
-Let's say there exist two methods: `SetHook` and `RemoveHook` (with std calling convention) and the dll will be named *DLL1.dll*, then you simple have to put those two `DllImport` statements at the root of the application's class:
+Fortunately C#/.NET makes it easy for us to do so!
+Let's say there exist two methods: `SetHook` and `RemoveHook` (with `std calling convention`) and the DLL will be named *DLL1.dll*, then you simple have to put those two `DllImport` statements at the root of the application's class:

 ```cs
 [DllImport("Dll1.dll", CallingConvention = CallingConvention.StdCall)]